Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

-The reason why we single out this type of holes is the following one.
-If a surface~$F'$ is obtained from a surface~$F\in S_\rho$ by patching a negligible hole, where~$\rho$ is an enhanced divided ribbon graph, then there is a unique way to endow~$F'$ with an isotopy class of abstract dividing sets so as to have~$F\subset_{\mathrm d}F'$.
+The reason why we single out this type of hole is the following one.
+If a surface~$F'$ is obtained from a surface~$F\in S_\rho$ by patching a negligible hole, where~$\rho$ is a divided ribbon graph, then there is a unique way to endow~$F'$ with an isotopy class of abstract dividing sets so as to have~$F\subset_{\mathrm d}F'$.